fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

     - It MUST contain ``authorization_code`` object with the following parameters:

         - **issuer_state**: REQUIRED.
 Opaque string created by the PID/(Q)EAA Issuer used to bind the subsequent Authorization Request with the PID/(Q)EAA Issuer.
 The Wallet MUST include it in the subsequent Authorization Request.
-        - **authorization_server**: CONDITIONAL.
+        - **authorization_server**: REQUIRED when the PID/(Q)EAA Issuer uses more than one authorization server in its Issuer Solution.
 String identifying the Authorization Server to use.
 The value MUST match with one of the values mapped in the ``authorization_servers`` array of the PID/(Q)EAA Issuer metadata.
-It MUST NOT be used if ``authorization_servers`` is absent or has no multiple entries.
+It MUST NOT be used if ``authorization_servers`` is absent or it has no multiple entries.
     - Section 4.1.1 of [`OpenID4VCI`_].